erojasag/portfoliov2/README.md

-# Portfolio de Emanuel Roajs
+# Portfolio de Emanuel Rojas

 Using REACT as front end framework, emailjs to serve emails and tailwind for styling.